 Some of the unknowns are:

-– Will regulation include all diagnostic elements, e.g. will some tissue types, disciplines, methods or analysis be excluded from the regulation?
+– Will regulation include all diagnostic elements, e.g. will some tissue types, disciplines, methods of analysis be excluded from the regulation?

 – How do we validate results?

-As for image format standardization, in the USA this was somewhat resolved few years ago, but we still have no standard harmonization between the USA standards and the ones in Europe or other parts of the world.
+As for image format standardization, in the USA this was somewhat resolved a few years ago, but we still have no standard harmonization between the USA standards and the ones in Europe, or other parts of the world.